You can help prevent peanut allergy by introducing peanuts to your infant at the right time by following these

 In 2010, 2% of children had a peanut allergy, which was up from 0.4% in 1999.
 (1) Before you dive into giving your child peanuts, it’s important to introduce other foods to make sure he can tolerate food.
 Then you can start to phase in peanuts, making sure to follow these specific guidelines to prevent peanut allergy.

 A five-year study examined 640 high-risk, 4-11-month-old children who had eczema and/or a severe egg allergy.
 (1) Half of the children were given peanut foods.
 The results showed that there was up to an 86% reduction in peanut allergy with the children who were given the peanuts.
 Additional research saw that this lasted even if peanuts were taken out of the diet afterward.
 (2) Read more about this in The Best Time to Introduce Peanuts to Your Child.
 This was a big step to show that introducing peanuts early is safe and can help prevent peanut allergy when done in the proper amounts and at the right time.

 Some infants may be at higher risk for peanut allergy than others.
 Risk depends on many factors, one of which is the prevalence of food allergies in the immediate family.
-Risk increases as the number of family members who have that allergen increases – one parent, versus two parents, versus parents and sibling.
+Risk increases as the number of family members who have that allergen increases – one parent, versus two parents, versus parents and siblings.
 There are three main categories – high, moderate, and low risk.
 (3)